bloominstituteoftechnology/web-sprint-challenge-advanced-state-management/README.md

 - [ x ] Add in the arguments needed to complete a standard reducer function.
 - [ x ] Add in a reducer case to accomidate the start of a smurf fetch.
 - [ x ] Add in a reducer case to accomidate the successful smurf api fetch.
-- [ ] Add in a reducer cases to accomidate the failed smurf api fetch.
+- [ x ] Add in a reducer cases to accomidate the failed smurf api fetch.
 - [ ] Add in a reducer case to accomidate adding a smurf (including the name, nickname, position, summary and an internally generated id) into your smurf list.
 - [ ] Add in a reducer case that adds in a value to the error message.